-In September 2011, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") with Aspire Capital Fund, LLC, an Illinois limited liability company ("Aspire Capital"), which provides that, subject to certain terms and conditions, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million worth of shares of the Company's common stock over the 24-month term of the Purchase Agreement.
+In September 2011, the Company entered into a Common Stock Purchase Agreement, (the "Purchase Agreement") with Aspire Capital Fund, LLC, an Illinois limited liability company ("Aspire Capital"), which provides that, subject to certain terms and conditions, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million worth of shares of the Company's common stock over the term of the Purchase Agreement (initially 24 months).
 At the Company's discretion, it may present Aspire Capital with purchase notices under the Purchase Agreement from time to time, to purchase the Company's Common Stock, provided certain price and other requirements are met.
 The purchase price for the shares of stock will be based upon one of two formulas set forth in the Purchase Agreement depending on the type of purchase notice we submit to Aspire Capital from time to time, and will be based on market prices of the Company's common stock (in the case of regular purchases) or a discount of 5% applied to volume weighted average prices (in the case of VWAP purchases), in each case as determined by parameters defined in the agreement.
 The Company and Aspire Capital shall not effect any sales under the Purchase Agreement on any date where the closing sales price is less than 75% of the closing sales price on the business day immediately preceding the date of the Purchase Agreement.
-The Company's net proceeds will depend on the purchase price and the frequency of the Company's sales of shares to Aspire Capital; provided, however, that the maximum aggregate proceeds from sales of shares is\$20.0 million.
+The Company's net proceeds will depend on the purchase price and the frequency of the Company's sales of shares to Aspire Capital; provided, however, that the maximum aggregate proceeds from sales of shares is \$20.0 million.
 The Company's delivery of purchase notices will be made subject to market conditions, in light of the Company's capital needs from time to time and under the limitations contained in the Purchase Agreement.
-As consideration for entering into the Purchase Agreement, effective September 30, 2011, we issued 990,099 shares of our Common Stock to Aspire Capital (the "Commitment Shares").
-The issuance of shares of common stock to Aspire Capital pursuant we agreed to issue to Aspire a five-year warrant to purchase up to 1,612,903 shares of our common stock at an exercise price of \$0.60 per share (the closing price of our common stock on the date the amendment was executed).
+As consideration for entering into the Purchase Agreement, effective September 30, 2011, we issued 99,010 shares of our Common Stock to Aspire Capital (the "Commitment Shares").
+The issuance of shares of common stock to Aspire Ca

-In August 2012, the Company and Aspire entered into an amendment to the Purchase Agreement dated September 28, 2011, providing for an extension of the 24-month term of the Purchase Agreement until September 30, 2015.
-Pursuant to the amendment,
+In August 2012, the Company and Aspire entered into an amendment to the Purchase Agreement providing for an extension of the term of the Purchase Agreement until September 30, 2015.
+Pursuant to the amendment, we agreed to issue to Aspire a five-year warrant to purchase up to 161,290 shares of our common stock at an exercise price of \$6.00 per share (the closing price of our common stock on the date the amendment was executed).